Immersed figure-8 annuli and anyons: Equivalent definitions of quantum dimension

 \section{Equivalent definitions of quantum dimension}

-Immersed sphere shells, in the context of $n$-dimensional entanglement bootstrap, are sectorizable regions.
+Consider the context of $n$-dimensional entanglement bootstrap.
 We derive an equivalence relation on the definition of quantum dimensions (Lemma~\ref{lemma:quantum-dim-TFRE}) for immersed sphere shells in $n$-dimensions, where $n \ge 2$ and is arbitrary.
 It applies to immersed annuli as a special case ($n=2$).

 Because the setup is general, we introduce some diagrammatic notation for the partitions.
 Let $Z = S^{n-1}\times \mathbb{I}$ be a sphere shell in $n$ space dimensions, where $S^{n-1}$ is a $(n-1)$-sphere and $\mathbb{I}$ is an interval.
 In Fig.~\ref{fig:TFRE}, the horizontal direction indicates the direction of the interval $\mathbb{I}$.
 Therefore, each vertical strip that connects the top and the bottom represents a sphere shell.
 If a strip is cut in half (top and bottom), each piece is a half-sphere shell (topologically a ball).
-We denote the superselection sectors detected by $\Sigma(Z)$ as $\calC_Z$.
+Note that $Z$ is sectorizable, and thus $\Sigma(Z)$ is a simplex.
+We denote the superselection sectors associated with the extreme points of $\Sigma(Z)$ as $\calC_Z$.

+We start with a useful fact.
+An element $\rho_Z$ of $\Sigma(Z)$ is an extreme point if and only if

+Here $\partial Z$ is the thickened boundary of $Z$, which is $BD$ in the partition Fig.~\ref{fig:TFRE}(a). $Z\setminus \partial Z$ is the interior of $Z$, which is $C$ in the same partition.
+This condition is the \emph{extreme point criterion}~\cite{knots-paper,Shi:2020domainwall}.